How to Find Use Cases from Business Process (BPMN)?

 BPD sample

 4. The process starts when a customer places an order.
 Here we can think of a use case - Place Order.
-The use case will help automate the process by providing an interface for customer to place order without the assistance of customer service assistant, help verify customer identity and create account if customer does not exist.
+The use case will help automate the process by providing an interface for the customer to place an order without the assistance of a customer service assistant, help verify customer identity, and create an account if the customer does not exist.
 Right-click on Place Order and select Related Elements > Transit to New Use Case... from the popup menu.

 Create use case from task